microprediction/monteprediction/TFRO.md

 UPDATE: I've joined forces with Crunch per my [post](https://www.linkedin.com/posts/petercotton_artificialintelligence-ai-forex-activity-7237212886308122624-bZLA?utm_source=share&utm_medium=member_desktop) and the [crunch discord](https://discord.gg/35NZpeZ5) is not a bad place to find me.

-## Ways I can help you if you are a central bank watching portfolio manager
+## Ways I can help you if you are a central-bank-watcher
 Just getting started with this one but just imagine a million generalizations of...

 ![](https://github.com/microprediction/monteprediction/blob/main/how_defensive.png)